rishabhgupta1322/Gender-Identification/Gender-Identification-Using-CNN/README.md

   - A 64-bit  operating system(like Ubuntu, Windows or mac.......)
   - Python 3.6
-    - For Windows you can install Anaconda.
+    - For Windows you can install Anaconda or python IDE.
     - For ubuntu you can either work on conda or your terminal.
   - Tensorflow